experiencor/keras-yolo3/README.md

 There is a one-to-one correspondence by file name between images and annotations.
 If the validation set is empty, the training set will be automatically splitted into the training set and validation set using the ratio of 0.8.

 Also, if you've got the dataset split into 2 folders such as one for images and the other one for annotations and you need to set a custom size for the validation set, use `create_validation_set.sh` script to that.
-The script excepts the following parameters in the following order:
+The script expects the following parameters in the following order:
 ```bash
 ./create_validation_set.sh $param1 $param2 $param3 $param4
 # 1st param - folder where the images are found